-The meals I tried were easy to prepare, which is one of the calling cards for this popular meal kit service.
+The meals I tried were easy to prepare, which is one of the calling cards for the meal kit service.
 Home Chef has quick-firemeals using fresh, preportioned ingredients that take just 15 minutes or so to make.
 There are also some more complicated dinner projects that can take as long as 45 minutes.
-It's completely up to you which type of meals you'd like to have sent but beware: If you let Home Chef choose your meals, you might get some of the 45-minute meals in your box.
+It's completely up to you which type of meals you'd like to have sent, but beware: If you let Home Chef choose your meals, you might get some of the 45-minute meals in your box.

 Home Chef's big claim to fame is that its meal kits and plans are highly customizable to suit you or your family's rhythm.
 You can swap or upgrade the protein in most of the weekly meals.
 If a meal includes a "customize it" button, that means you can jump in and swap the chicken for pork, for instance.
-Some proteins, like salmon, steak and plant-based proteins, trigger an up-charge of $3 per portion.
+Some proteins, like salmon, steak and plant-based proteins, trigger an up-charge of $3 or $4 per portion.

 Who is Home Chef good for?

-I'd suggest Home Chef for anyone trying to learn to cook from scratch or lighten their meal-planning or grocery shopping load.
+I'd suggest Home Chef for anyone trying to learn to cook from scratch or lighten their meal-planning or grocery-shopping load.
 Because many of Home Chef's meals are fast and easy to prepare and can feed up to six people, this is one of the best meal kit services for families.
 It's also good for people who are fairly specific about what they like to cook and eat since you can make so many changes and swaps.
 Because Home Chef makes it so easy to skip weeks -- and won't charge you for skipping -- it's great for those who travel or have unpredictable schedules.

 How much does Home Chef cost?